codepo8/progressively-enhancing-radio-groups/README.md

 ## An alternative proposal fixing the above issues

 Big thanks to [Andrea Giammarchi](https://twitter.com/WebReflection) who [proposed an alternative on Twitter](https://twitter.com/WebReflection/status/1257624664009998336) and [created a CodePen](https://codepen.io/WebReflection/full/LYpeOaJ) to show it in action.
 In essence, he turned the approach around and instead of hiding the radio button and its label text, he positions the SVG above it.
-It works with Voiceover on Mac, but may have issues with other screenreaders.
-The other problem is that transparent text gets flagged by Google as spam, but then again you probably don't want your forms indexed.

 You can see his solution [in this example](https://codepo8.github.io/progressively-enhancing-radio-groups/alternative-approach.html).